wrr/rack-wwwhisper/heroku-doc.md

 `--admin` is a required parameter that instruct wwwhisper to grant you access to the application.
-Later you can use the wwwhisper admin site to grant access to other users.
+Later you can use the wwwhisper admin site to grant access to others.

 Once the add-on has been added a `WWWHISPER_URL` setting will be available in the app configuration and will contain the URL to